 b.
 Keep minutes of all meetings recording the time and place of holding, whether regular or special, how notice was given, attendees and all pertinent meeting results.

 d.
-Keep an up to date membership book or electronic database containing the name, company name, address, telephone number and email address of each member plus pertinent membership information concerning any suspension or termination.
+Keep an up-to-date membership database containing the name, company name, address, telephone number and email address of each member.

 f.
 Perform other duties as directed by the President or the Board that are incident to the position of Secretary of the Association.